ipld/go-ipld-prime/HACKME_releases.md

 ## Checklist

-A release proposal pull request may use the following markdown checklist to help ensure the requisite steps are taken:
+Prior to opening a release proposal pull request, create an issue with the following markdown checklist to help ensure the requisite steps are taken.
+The issue can also be used to alert subscribed developers to the timeframe and the approximate scope of changes in the release.

 ```markdown
 * [ ] Add new h3 to `CHANGELOG.md` under **Released Changes** with curated list of changes and links to relevant PRs